Sank-Infinity/Eye-Blink-Notification-System/README.md

 how to run:  Right click on program,
              Or
              open command prompt.
-             Set path where your program will be installed and run pyhton file.
+             Set path where your program will be installed and run python file.

              for example :